harishvaitheeswar/codeRed/README.md

 **PROJECT OVERVIEW**

-- There are multiple features to this project which are ass follows:
+- There are multiple features to this project which are as follows:
   - Smart Automated Watering System
   - Health Risk assessment system based on Fertilizers used
   - Allows Farmers to access various government schemes